 - 1. By way of derogation from Article 107(1), where a case is to be decided under an expedited procedure, the period prescribed for the lodging of the defence shall be one month following the service of the decision of the President allowing the expedited procedure. - 2.
 Under the expedited procedure, the application initiating proceedings and the defence may be supplemented by a reply and a rejoinder only if the President considers this to be necessary. - 3.
 Interested persons may lodge statements of case or written observations within a period prescribed by the President, which shall not be less than 15 days.
 The President may request that such statements of case or written observations be restricted to the essential points of law raised by the main parties. - 4.
 The decision of the President to adjudicate under an expedited procedure may prescribe conditions as to the volume and presentation of the pleadings of the parties, the subsequent conduct of the proceedings, or as to the pleas in law and arguments on which the Court will be called upon to decide. - 5.
-The President may decide to dispense with the report for the hearing. - 6.
-Article 54 applies to the lodging of pleadings.
-In derogation from Article 54(7), the date on which a copy of the signed original of a pleading, including the schedule of items and documents referred to in Article 54(5), is received at the Registry by any technical means of communication available to the Court shall be deemed to be the date of lodging for the purposes of compliance with procedural time-limits, provided that the signed original of the pleading, accompanied by the annexes and copies referred to in Article 54(3), is lodged at the Registry no later than five days thereafter. - 7.
+Unless otherwise provided for in the decision of the President allowing the expedited procedure and without prejudice to the provisions in Article 54(2) to (6), the date on which a copy of the signed original of a pleading, including the schedule of items and documents referred to in Article 54(5), is received at the Registry by telefax, electronic or other technical means of communication available to the Court shall be deemed to be the date of lodging for the purposes of compliance with procedural time-limits, provided that the signed original of the pleading, accompanied by the annexes and copies referred to in Article 54(3), is lodged at the Registry no later than five days thereafter. - 6.
 If one of the parties does not comply with any one of the conditions referred to in paragraph 4, the decision to adjudicate under an expedited procedure may be revoked.
 The proceedings shall then continue in accordance with the ordinary procedure.